emptymonkey/shelljack/README.md

 _shelljack_ is a [malicious](http://en.wikipedia.org/wiki/Malware) [terminal emulator](http://en.wikipedia.org/wiki/Terminal_emulator) that uses [ptrace](http://en.wikipedia.org/wiki/Ptrace) to insert itself between a shell and it's [controlling tty](https://github.com/emptymonkey/ctty).

-**Please tell me more about this [deep magic](http://en.wikipedia.org/wiki/Deep_magic) of which you speak!**

-* ptrace is the debugging interface provided by the Linux kernel.
-It is a *very* powerful tool.
-It is also very good at forcing you to *really* understand the inner workings of a Linux process when you try to use it.
-The best introduction I've seen comes in the form of two articles by Pradeep Padala dating back to 2002: [Playing with ptrace, Part I](http://www.linuxjournal.com/article/6100) and [Playing with ptrace, Part II](http://www.linuxjournal.com/article/6210)

-* A solid understanding of [tty](http://en.wikipedia.org/wiki/Tty_%28Unix%29) fundamentals is necessary to fully understand and leverage the command line.
-The best tutorial on this topic is easily [The TTY demystified](www.linusakesson.net/programming/tty/) by [Linus Åkesson](http://www.linusakesson.net/pages/me.php).

 **What Architectures / OSs will this run on?**

 Currently, _shelljack_ will only run on x86_64 Linux.
 Because _shelljack_ uses the Linux ptrace interface to inject assembly language [syscalls](http://en.wikipedia.org/wiki/Syscall) into a target process, nothing here is portable.
 That said, check out my other project, [_ptrace_do_](https://github.com/emptymonkey/ptrace_do).
 If I get around to supporting _ptrace_do_ for other architectures, then porting _shelljack_ shouldn't be too hard.

+**Please tell me more about this [deep magic](http://en.wikipedia.org/wiki/Deep_magic) of which you speak!**

+* ptrace is the debugging interface provided by the Linux kernel.
+It is a *very* powerful tool, and the aspiring hacker would do well to study it.
+The best introduction I've seen comes in the form of two articles by Pradeep Padala dating back to 2002: [Playing with ptrace, Part I](http://www.linuxjournal.com/article/6100) and [Playing with ptrace, Part II](http://www.linuxjournal.com/article/6210)

+* A solid understanding of [tty](http://en.wikipedia.org/wiki/Tty_%28Unix%29) fundamentals is necessary to fully understand the Unix / Linux command line.
+The best tutorial on this topic is easily [The TTY demystified](www.linusakesson.net/programming/tty/) by [Linus Åkesson](http://www.linusakesson.net/pages/me.php).

 # Usage #